Chinese: 知柏地黄丸

 Tongue color: Red

 Zhi Bo Di Huang Wan is sometimes prescribed by TCM practitioners to treat Kidney and Liver Yin Deficiency.
-This pattern leads to symptoms such as soreness and weakness in the lower back, lightheadedness, vertigo and tinnitus.
-Patients with Kidney and Liver Yin Deficiency typically exhibit rapid (Shu) or fine (Xi) pulses as well as a red tongue with partial absence of coating.
+This pattern leads to symptoms such as dizziness, tinnitus, diminished hearing and lower back pain.
+Patients with Kidney and Liver Yin Deficiency typically exhibit empty (Xu) or floating (Fu) pulses as well as Normal-coloured without coating or with rootless coating.

 Liu Wei Di Huang Wan is 75% similar to Zhi Bo Di Huang Wan